 Five Ways You’ll Benefit from Producing an Event Chronicle:

 1 An Event Chronicle provides an overview of your event that highlights what’s most important now and into the future.
+It can be a quick, accurate content tool for in-house comms staff.

 3 A Chronicle extends your event’s reach to those who were unable to attend but who are interested in the topic area or industry.

 4 A Chronicle contains expert knowledge and examples that constitute evidence for use in industry-specific proposals and submissions to government.
+Policymakers can also easily access important insights into your industry and be guided on what it means for them in their roles.

 Interviewing key people and drawing insights from your written records effectively turns archives into an engaging, professional narrative.